e-nzym3/blog/content/en/posts/iot-router_centurylink-c1100t/index.md

 <div style="text-align:center"><img src="img7.png"></div>

 However, connecting to the device through SSH resulted in the same restricted prompt being returned as through the serial console.
-Since the SSH username field was editable, I change the user to `root` and gave it a new password to see if I could modify the actual root's password this way.
+Since the SSH username field was editable, I changed the user to `root` and gave it a new password to see if I could modify the actual root's password this way.

 <div style="text-align:center"><img src="img8.png"></div>